Napa County Truck Accident Lawyers

 - Get yourself checked by the paramedics, even if you suspect your wounds are insignificant.
 You’ll need to establish in your claim that the accident caused your injuries.
 Doing this is also vital for your well-being.
 Some seemingly minor ailments can mask underlying severe symptoms.
 They can also develop into more serious issues over time.

 - Document the scene by taking photos and videos.
 Highlight your visible injuries, vehicle damage, and the road conditions.
-This documentation is useful evidence for your compensation claim.
+This documentation is useful evidence for your claim.

 - Exchange contact and insurance information with the truck driver and other involved parties.
 Collect the details of any witnesses, as well.